 I create curriculum for Curiosity Machine, which is a hands-on STEAM program for children, families and educators.

-The main feature of Curiosity Machine is its design challenges, which are hands-on STEAM activities that are developed based on the work of scientists and engineers.
-All design challenges are designed to use simple household materials, scale up or down for students K-12, be open-ended, and connect to real applications of science and engineering.
+Design challenges are hands-on STEAM activities that teach engineering concepts based on the work of scientists and engineers.
+All design challenges use simple household materials, can scale up or down for students ages 5-18, are open-ended, and connect to real applications of science and engineering.
 Some of the topics I’ve developed these hands-on challenges around include:

 - Artificial Intelligence

 In addition to developing challenges, I also develop many supporting materials to accompany them such as videos, lesson plans, teacher guides, and more.

 During the Spring of 2017, my team and I developed three hands-on challenges to teach children and their families about artificial intelligence.
 The three challenges are listed below:

 |Parallel Processing Machine||Neural Network||Self Driving Car Game|